workshopper/learnyoureact/exercises/css/problem.en.md

 Let's define styles as variables!

-Now, we define same styles at multi parts of code.
+Variables are a smart way to make changes to multiple places in our code.
-Make code smart with cutting the styles down as variables.
+Lets assign some styles to a variable and see which parts of our code we can replace.

 # Question
 ---